BonnWestCoast/Semantify.io-jena/README.md

 #Docker
 1. Install docker from: https://www.docker.com/
-2. docker run -itdp 8080:8080 --name jena akorovin/semantify.io-jena
+2. Run in console: `docker run -itdp 8080:8080 --name jena akorovin/semantify.io-jena`. it will download docker image and build it on your host.
+And also it will build github project and run it on tomcat.
-3. website should be accessible from localhost:8080
+3. website should be accessible from `localhost:8080\semantify`